Climate and Average Weather Year Round at Santorini Airport Greece

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days at Santorini Airport varies significantly throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone at Santorini Airport is December, with an average of 9.9 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 34% on February 4.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Santorini Airport experiences significant seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 7.3 months, from September 25 to May 2, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around December 18, with an average total accumulation of 2.7 inches.
+The month with the most rain at Santorini Airport is December, with an average rainfall of 2.7 inches.

 The rainless period of the year lasts for 4.7 months, from May 2 to September 25.
-The least rain falls around July 28, with an average total accumulation of 0.0 inches.
+The month with the least rain at Santorini Airport is July, with an average rainfall of 0.0 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.